VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 {{< tip >}}

-note, the above video uses U=IR instead of V=IR like 'normal'.
+Note, the above video uses U=IR instead of V=IR like 'normal'.
 You'd think that engineers could just get along and pick consistent symbols, but, nope.
 The 'normal' way to write it is V (voltage) = I (current) * R (Resistance), though you'll also often see E=IR or, less common, U=IR like here.

 {{< /tip >}}